“Sister Christian” Lyrics Meaning (Night Ranger)

 You’ll be alright tonight

-It feels like someone trying to comfort her, but also shows how finding “Mister Right” gets tied into her idea of being okay or valued.
+It feels like he’s trying to comfort her, but also shows how finding “Mister Right” gets tied into her idea of being okay or valued.

 Verse 2: Warnings And Fears About Growing Up